lvphj/epydemiology/README.md

 ## B. Usage

 The following functions are available:
-1. To load data from a named Excel cell range into a Pandas dataframe
+**1. To load data from a named Excel cell range into a Pandas dataframe**

 ```python
 myDF = epy.phjReadDataFromExcelNamedCellRange()
 ```

-2. To load data from a MySQL or SQL SERVER database into a Pandas dataframe
+**2. To load data from a MySQL or SQL SERVER database into a Pandas dataframe**

 ```python
 myDF = epy.phjGetDataFromDatabase()
 ```

-3. To load text from a text file (e.g. a SQL query or regular expression) into a Python variable as a single string
+**3. To load text from a text file (e.g. a SQL query or regular expression) into a Python variable as a single string**

 ```python
 myString = phjReadTextFromFile()
 ```

-4. To convert columns of binary data to a square matrix containing co-occurrences
+**4. To convert columns of binary data to a square matrix containing co-occurrences**

 ```python
 myArr = epy.phjBinaryVarsToSquareMatrix()
 ```

-5. To clean a column of UK postcodes in a Pandas dataframe
+**5. To clean a column of UK postcodes in a Pandas dataframe**

 ```python
 myDF = epy.phjCleanUKPostcodeVariable()
 ```

-6. To select matched or unmatced case-control data (without replacement) from Pandas dataframes
+**6. To select matched or unmatced case-control data (without replacement) from Pandas dataframes**

 ```python
 myDF = epy.phjSelectCaseControlDataset()
 ```
-7. To calculate and plot a series of binomial proportions
+**7. To calculate and plot a series of binomial proportions**

 ```python
 myDF = epy.phjCalculateBinomialProportions()
 ```
-8. To calculate and plot multinomial proportions
+**8. To calculate and plot multinomial proportions**

 ```python
 myDF = epy.phjCalculateMultinomialProportions()
 ```

-9. To calculate odds and odds ratios for case-control studies for data stored in Pandas dataframe
+**9. To calculate odds and odds ratios for case-control studies for data stored in Pandas dataframe**

 ```python
 myDF = epy.phjOddsRatio()
 ```
-10. To calculate relative risks for cross-sectional or longitudinal studies for data stored in Pandas dataframe
+**10. To calculate relative risks for cross-sectional or longitudinal studies for data stored in Pandas dataframe**

 ```python
 myDF = epy.phjRelativeRisk()